Stereotypes: What Are They And How Are They Harmful?

 People have a lot to say about stereotypes.
 Some loudly shout that they are wrong in all situations.
 Others argue that the stereotype would not exist if it were not true.
-Beyond the moral disagreement, stereotypes do affect our society, and they can cause a lot of damage.
-If you have trouble understanding exactly what a stereotype is, and how it could be bad, here is what you should know.
+Beyond moral disagreement, stereotypes do affect our society, and they can cause a lot of damage to individuals as well.
+Below, we explain exactly what a stereotype is, how they can be harmful, and how to overcome them.

-What are the stereotypes?
+What is a stereotype?
 This question comes up often.
-The Cambridge Dictionary defines the concept as "an idea that is used to describe a particular type of person or thing, or a person or thing thought to represent such an idea."
-In plain English, it's taking an idea of something, usually a group of people, and applying the thought to everyone in that population.
-Some stereotype synonyms include "typecast" and "pigeonhole."
+The Cambridge Dictionary defines the concept as "an idea that is used to describe a particular type of person or thing, or a person or thing thought to represent such an idea".
+In plain English, it's taking an idea of something, usually a group of people, and applying the concept to everyone in that population.
+Some stereotype synonyms include "typecast" and "pigeonhole".

 Movies, music, and television use the idea of stereotypes in their content all the time.
-Most sitcoms have the blundering father, the ditzy female character, or the cultural minority best friend.
-However, we can find stereotypes just about anywhere in our world today.
+Many sitcoms feature the blundering father, the ditzy female character, or the cultural minority best friend, for example.
+However, we can find stereotypes just about anywhere in our world today, including high school stereotypes and racial stereotypes.
 Some common stereotypes surround gender, race, appearance, age, and disability.

-Positive stereotypes are common, and they sound like a compliment on the surface.
+Positive stereotypes are common, and they may sound like a compliment on the surface.
 Take the "positive" stereotype, "All Asians are smart!"
-At first glance, it sounds like praise.
+At first, it sounds like praise.
 But if you look more closely, this stereotype can do a lot of damage.

 Imagine you're a small child of Asian descent.
-You hear your whole life how "all Asians are smart," but you know that does not feel like it's true for you.
+You hear your whole life how "all Asians are smart," but that may not feel like it's true for you.
 You have a hard time in school.
 Reading is difficult.
 Math is impossible.
-Everyone around you seems to pressure you because you are supposed to be "smart."
-Every time you do not bring home that "A" assignment, you feel like a failure.
-Like you alone missed out on the gene that makes "all Asians smart."
+Everyone around you seems to pressure you because you are supposed to be "smart".
+Every time you do not bring home that "A" assignment, you feel like a failure - like you alone missed out on the gene that makes "all Asians smart".

 Imagine you are a fresh-faced 21-year-old female.
 You have just graduated top of your class.
 You are also Caucasian and have very noticeable light blond hair.
 To begin your way in the professional world, you send out resumes, apply for internships, and network through social media.
 A prospective employer brings you in for an interview, but when you mention your bachelor's degree in engineering, the staff stifles a chuckle.